 Kenyan kids practically shake hands with majestic elephants during visits to the Ol Jogi Private Wildlife Conservancy, nestled in the shadow of snow-capped mountains.
 For over 30 years this property has been offering free educations for thousands of students who want to learn about preserving the fragile ecosystem.
 In 1986, Ol Jogi established the Wildlife Rescue Center to care for orphaned and injured animals, and guests of the property get to witness their rehabilitation.
 A wild and wonderful world of endangered black rhinos, Grévy’s zebras, prides of lions, graceful giraffes, and chasing cheetahs awaits — and only 14 guests at a time can experience the serene safari experience.

-Do good while you travel: See monkeys, cheetahs, elephants, and hippos being nursed back to health at Ol Jogi’s Wildlife Rescue Center.
+Do good while you travel.
+See monkeys, cheetahs, elephants, and hippos being nursed back to health at Ol Jogi’s Wildlife Rescue Center.
 Or pitch in with their conservation initiatives, community outreach, and cattle ranching projects.

-Great Plains Conservation
+Responsible Tourism at Great Plains Conservation

 The Great Plains Foundation’s top-notch lodges — Duba Plains Camp, Selinda Camp, and Mara Plains Camp — contribute ecotourism dollars to National Geographic Society’s Big Cat Initiative, buying hunting and agricultural lands to convert into wildlife areas for roaming lions, cheetahs, and leopards.
 In Botswana, Rhinos Without Borders has been steadily increasing the number that are moved to safe havens in Botswana from threatened lands in South Africa.

-Do good while you travel: Bring extra supplies for the Great Plains Conservation Education Program and Women’s Craft Groups to help local families.
+Do good while you travel.
+Bring extra supplies for the Great Plains Conservation Education Program and Women’s Craft Groups to help local families.

 Big cats feel right at home in Namibia’s Okonjima Nature Reserve and guests at the Okonjima Bush Camp will too.
 Eight thatched chalets, a junior suite, and three well-outfitted safari tents sit a stone’s throw away from where the AfriCat Foundation does their ground-breaking work rehabilitating and relocating cheetah and leopards back into the wild.
 Enhance your experience by visiting the foundation to learn about the conservation efforts achieved hand-in-hand with local farmers as well as their projects to preserve this pristine habitat.
 Go on a game drive through the sprawling grasslands to spot the cheetahs in this incredible wilderness.

-Do good while you travel: Chat about cheetah conservation at the AfriCat Foundation and then head out into the grasslands to spot the majestic rehabilitated creatures roaming in this incredible wilderness.
+Do good while you travel.
+Chat about cheetah conservation at the AfriCat Foundation and then head out into the grasslands to spot the majestic rehabilitated creatures roaming in this incredible wilderness.

 Bird watchers flock to South Africa’s Kruger National Park to glimpse the feathered mosaic of the more than 350 species of birds found here.
 Among them is the Cape Vulture, a threatened species that has been steadily declining across southern Africa.
 Visit the Hoedspruit Endangered Species Center to learn more about these birds — they drop in frequently to dine on leftover bones and meat.
 Animal lovers will jump at the chance to visit the center’s hospital where big cats are cared for prior to being re-released into the wild.
 Travelers can even help feed the youngsters with the center staff.